turan18/todo-netbeans/README.md

 * Retrieve events

 ### How events are saved ###
-All events are store locally.
-After a user clicks the upload button all events are written to a text file names 'infos.txt'.
+All events are stored locally.
+After a user clicks the upload button all events are written to a text file named 'infos.txt'.
 Users are able to 'retreive' their events by clicking the download button which reads/outputs the contents of the 'infos.txt' file.